 How does SBI charge for services?

 Our clients pay us on a fee-for-service basis.
-This is a monthly retainer paid to us based on the scope of services that we work together to develop.
+This is a monthly retainer paid to us based on the scope of services contract that we work together to develop.
 We like this way of working together because it encourages our clients to call whenever they have a question or need.
-If a client chooses to change their scope by adding an event or new project; we have the capabilities of growing as you do.

-Can we terminate this relationship if we want to?
+Can we terminate our agreement if we want to?